-Termites, dug out of their cement-hard nest mounds, and some ants, are year-round staples.
-During non-fruiting season, insects constitute 95 percent of their diet.
+Termites, dug out of their cement-hard nest mounds, and some ants are year-round staples.
+During non-fruiting season, insects constitute 95 percent of a sloth bear's diet.
 Sloth bears climb trees and knock down honeycombs, later collecting the honey from the forest floor.
-Beetles, grubs, and other insects round out their diet.
+Beetles, grubs and other insects round out their diet.
 During food shortages, sloth bears will eat carrion.
 They also sometimes raid farm crops.

 In India, sloth bears breed in late spring to early summer.
 In Sri Lanka, however, there is no seasonality to sloth bear breeding.
 Mating occurs over several days to weeks and is very noisy.

-These bears adapt their sleep/wake cycle to their environment and may be on a nocturnal, diurnal or crepuscular schedule depending on how many other bears, people, or predators are in their habitat.
-In protected areas, for example, they may be more active during the day.
-Sloth bears are active for about eight to 14 hours each day, and they do not hibernate.
+These bears adapt their sleep-wake cycle to their environment and may be on a nocturnal, diurnal or crepuscular schedule depending on how many other bears, people or predators share their habitat.
+In protected areas, for example, sloth bears may be more active during the day.
+Sloth bears are typically active for about eight to 14 hours each day, and they do not hibernate.
 At the Zoo, they tend to keep a crepuscular schedule, meaning they are active in both the morning and evening but sleep midday and overnight.

-The bile from their gall bladders is used in shampoo, eye drops, wine and medicine thought to cure heart disease, improve eyesight, and decrease high blood pressure.
-Bear bile sells on the black market at $2 million for 5 kilograms—as much as heroin.
-The same substance, ursodeoxycholic acid, can be produced in the laboratory and this synthetic version has proven to be a safer and more humane alternative for medical use.
+The bile from their gall bladders is used in shampoo, eye drops, wine and medicine thought to cure liver disease and heart disease, improve eyesight and decrease high blood pressure.
+Bear bile sells on the black market at $2 million for 5 kilograms.
+The same substance, ursodeoxycholic acid, can be produced in the laboratory, and this synthetic version has proven to be a safer and more humane alternative for medical use.

 Other sloth bears are captured for use as sideshow animals called "dancing bears."
 Until recently, approximately 100 cubs were taken from the wild annually for this purpose.
-The mother is killed in the process of poaching the cubs, the mother bear is killed.
-The cubs' teeth are then removed, and a metal ring is inserted into their muzzle with a rope tied on the end.
+In the process of poaching the cubs, the mother bear is killed.
+The cubs' teeth are then removed, and a metal ring is inserted into their muzzle with a rope tied to the end.
 When the rope is pulled, the bear stands up in pain and "dances."
-Despite a ban on this practice since 1972, it was difficult to control because the dancing bears were the primary source of income for India's Kalandar tribe.
+Despite being banned since 1972, this practice was difficult to control, because the dancing bears were the primary source of income for India's Kalandar tribe.